DevExpress/testcafe-browser-provider-electron/README.md

 ### appPath

-__Optional.__ Alters path to the application which by default must be located at the [default Electron app directory](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md#application-distribution).
+__Optional.__ Alters path to the application, which, by default, must be located at the [default Electron app directory](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md#application-distribution).
  You can use the `appPath` option to override it by specifying an absolute path, or append a relative path to the path specified after the `electron:` prefix in the string passed to the command line or API.